Dentures Specialist in Seattle

 Typically, they are of two types: full and partial dentures.
 Your dentist for dentures will advise you regarding the best type for you based on whether some or all of your teeth require replacement and the cost involved.

-Here are the types available if you are getting for the first time:
+Here are the types available if you are getting treatment for the first time:

 These are full removable dentures made for and fitted to your mouth.
 However, your dentist will first extract your remaining teeth and wait for the tissues to heal which can take several months.